Stromboli

 - Lightly flour your workplace.
 Roll pizza dough into a rectangle about 12 x 14 inches.
 You can also roll it out onto a piece of parchment paper so you can put the paper straight into the oven without transferring the dough to a pan.

 - Top the cheese with ham.
-Sprinkle with the another ½ c.
-Mozzarella cheese on top of ham.
+Sprinkle with the another ½ cup Mozzarella cheese on top of ham.
 Next, add the pieces of salami and pepperoni.
 Sprinkle the rest of the cheese on top of the pepperoni.

-- In a small bowl beat the egg with a fork.
+- In a small bowl, beat the egg with a fork.
 Use a brush to coat the 3 exposed edges of the dough (where you left the cheese off, think short, short, long).

 - Next, carefully roll up the long edge of your stromboli jelly roll style.
 Start with the long edge that DOES NOT have the egg wash.
 Roll it tightly so it stays together.
 Seal the seam with wet fingertips.
 Then roll the stromboli so the seam is facing down.
 You may need to tuck the sides of the dough under so it’s sealed.